SPECIAL EDUCATION OVERVIEW

 Teachers, instructional aides, speech pathologists, and related service personnel provide instruction and related services to students who have a disability.
 Students are eligible for special education services from the age of 3 through 21.
 Students who have hearing and vision disabilities may receive services from birth.

-To be eligible for special education services, students must meet eligibility requirements as a student with an orthopedic impairment, other health impairment, auditory impairment, visual impairment, diagnosis of deaf/blind, intellectual disabilities, emotional disturbance, learning disability, speech impairment, multiple disabilities, autism, non-categorical early childhood, or traumatic brain injury.
+To be eligible for special education services, students must meet eligibility requirements as a student with an orthopedic impairment, other health impairment, deaf/hard of hearing, visual impairment, deaf/blind, intellectual disability, emotional disturbance, learning disability, speech impairment, multiple disabilities, autism, non-categorical early childhood, or traumatic brain injury and have a need for specially designed instruction/services.

-Cypress Fairbanks ISD instructional arrangement for elementary school –aged students include in-class support, resource classes and speech/language supports.
+Cypress Fairbanks ISD instructional arrangements for elementary school-aged students include in-class support, resource classes and speech/language supports.
 Early Childhood Special Education (ECSE), adaptive behavior, and LIFE Skills classes are offered as cluster programs at many of the elementary campuses.

 In-class support, resource classes, LIFE Skills, adaptive behavior and speech/language services are available at all secondary level campuses.